Potrero Hill: Attractions

-The hub of Potrero Hill is the 18th Street corridor that features many trendy restaurants.
+The skyline viewed from 20th Street facing north is a popular spot for engagement photos.

+The historic San Francisco Flower Market moved to its new location at Potrero Hill and opened on Jan 2, 2025.

 The stretch of Vermont Street between 20th Street and 22nd Street has many switchbacks, similar to the tourist attraction Lombard Street, known as "the most crooked street in the world."
 Vermont Street features a series of seven sharp turns, making it more crooked than better-known Lombard Street.
 (Vermont, while steeper than Lombard, has one fewer turn).

-Bottom of the Hill on 17th Street is a popular live music venue.
-Football star O. J. Simpson once lived in the public housing projects on the southeastern side of the hill.
+The hub of Potrero Hill is the 18th Street corridor that features many trendy restaurants.
 18th Street runs through the heart of the north side of the hill and is home to three blocks that serve as the primary shopping and dining spot in the neighborhood.

 The powder blue water tower, located near 22nd Street and Wisconsin Street, was demolished in mid-2006 (as part of a seismic upgrade and due to the fact that it was no longer needed).
 The main campus of the California Culinary Academy was located at 350 Rhode Island Street until 2017.
 The facilities included professional kitchens, student-staffed restaurants, lecture classrooms, a library, and a culinary laboratory.
-At the foot of Potrero Hill is the Graduate School campus of the California College of the Arts and the CCA Wattis Institute for Contemporary Arts, located near the San Francisco campus in a facility on Kansas St..
+At the foot of Potrero Hill is the campus of the California College of the Arts and the CCA Wattis Institute for Contemporary Arts.

-The Anchor Brewing Company operates a brewery and distillery on Mariposa Street, between Carolina and DeHaro Streets.
-It produces California Common beer, also known as Steam Beer, a trademark owned by the company.
+The Anchor Brewing Company operated a brewery and distillery on Mariposa Street, between Carolina and De Haro Streets.
+It produced California Common beer, also known as Steam Beer, a trademark owned by the company.
 SEGA of America, the American publishing arm for one-time gaming giant SEGA, once operated out of an office on Rhode Island St.

+Bottom of the Hill on 17th Street is a popular live music venue.

+Football star O. J. Simpson once lived in the public housing projects on the southeastern side of the hill.

-The Potrero Hill Neighborhood House, known as "the NABE", is located at the top of de Haro Street, at Southern Heights Street, and offers various community services.
+The Potrero Hill Neighborhood House, known as "the NABE", is located at the top of De Haro Street, at Southern Heights Avenue, and offers various community services.
 It was designed by architect Julia Morgan.

-The headquarters for the Discovery Channel program MythBusters is located at the southern edge of the neighborhood.
+The working lab (M5 Industries) for the Discovery Channel program MythBusters is located at the southern edge of the neighborhood.

 Two freeways run through Potrero Hill, US Route 101 on the western side and Interstate 280 on the eastern side.
 Caltrain's 22nd Street station is on the eastern edge of the hill, and the San Francisco Municipal Railway (MUNI), provides bus service in the area (the 19-Polk, 22-Fillmore, 10-Townsend, and 48-Quintara - 24th St) and the new light rail service, completed in 2006, on 3rd Street (the T-Third Street).